 Top Star Program

-TOP Star – Targeting Obesity in Preschools and Child Care Settings – is a program developed by the Utah Department of Health, local health departments, and other partners to help prevent obesity among children in childcare.
+TOP Star – Targeting Obesity Prevention in Childcare Settings – is a program developed by the Utah Department of Health, local health departments, and other partners to help prevent obesity among children in childcare.
 The goal of TOP Star is to help childcare providers improve their nutrition and physical activity environments.
 The TOP Star Program consists of two components:

 - A training course, which is available through local health departments and Care About Childcare agencies,

 - A consultation and technical assistance program, which is available through local health departments.